QMS85/QRCodeGenerator/README.md

    ```
 ## Alternative Installation

 These are the required libraries for this project

 I've used the following Python libraries:

 qrcode for generating QR codes.
 tkinter for creating the GUI.
 Pillow (PIL) for displaying the generated QR code.

-If you don't have all of these yet, you can easily install them with this command:
+You can easily install them with this command:

 ```pip install qrcode pillow```